Booting 64-bit kernel on Raspberry Pi 3

 Install kernel, DTB, device overlays and kernel modules

-Edit /boot/config.txt and add (or modify if a kernel= setting already exists) the line:
+Edit /boot/config.txt and add (or modify if a kernel= setting already exists) the line, adjust dtbs kernel version to whatever version you are using:

 Reboot your Pi.
 If all goes well and you did the above steps you should be running a 64-bit kernel on your Pi 3 now.